scorpido74/azure-docs.nl-nl/articles/machine-learning/service/tutorial-pipeline-batch-scoring-classification.md

 ---
-title: 'Zelf studie: ML pijp lijnen voor batch scores'
+title: 'Tutorial: ML pipelines for batch scoring'
 titleSuffix: Azure Machine Learning
-description: Bouw een machine learning-pijp lijn voor het uitvoeren van batch scoreing voor een afbeeldings classificatie model in Azure Machine Learning.
-Machine learning-pijp lijnen Optimaliseer uw werk stroom met snelheid, portabiliteit en hergebruik, zodat u zich kunt concentreren op uw expertise-machine learning in plaats van op infra structuur en automatisering.
+description: In this tutorial, you build a machine learning pipeline for running batch scoring on an image classification model in Azure Machine Learning.
+Machine learning pipelines optimize your workflow with speed, portability, and reuse, so you can focus on your expertise - machine learning - instead of on infrastructure and automation.
 services: machine-learning
 ms.service: machine-learning
 ms.subservice: core